tgodwin108/gorails_rails_for_beginners/doc/SQL.md

    1. `rails db` - connect to the configured db for the current environment (BOOM DONE)

-Using `rails dbconsole` (or `rails db` as a short-cut) makes the most sense are it should work for all possible databases.
+Using `rails dbconsole` (or `rails db` as a short-cut) makes the most sense as it should work for all possible databases.